sagardesai90/llm-tournament-widget/README.md

 - `POST /tournaments` - Create a new tournament
 - `DELETE /tournaments/{id}` - Delete a tournament and all associated data
+- `POST /tournaments/{id}/prompts` - Add a new prompt to an existing tournament
 - `POST /tournaments/{id}/auto-generate` - Generate response for a single prompt
 - `POST /tournaments/{id}/auto-generate-all` - Generate responses for all prompts
 - `POST /tournaments/{id}/auto-score` - Automatically score a response using AI